evanmulcare/Projects-University/README.md

 # Projects-University
-Projects completed for learning in university and personal time. sorted from newst to oldest.
+Projects done for learning or in university 📌. sorted from newst to oldest.

 ## Health AI
 ---